-Today, I want to share with you 4 reasons why shakes are a great addition to your wellness toolbox, how to make them taste great, and my favorite ways to incorporate them into daily life.
+We love juice and encourage you to have it often, but nothing beats the versatility of the shake.
+We want to share with you 4 reasons why shakes are a great addition to your wellness toolbox, how to make them taste great, and my favorite ways to incorporate them into daily life.

 1. Water + Nutrients + Fiber

 Shakes are a simple way to get water, easily digestible nutrients, and fiber into your body all at once.
 The cell structure of the ingredients in a blended shake is broken down by the liquefying process, so the nutrients are more readily available to be digested.

 This is especially beneficial in the morning, when many of us are dehydrated from a night of sleep.
 Since many people I know don’t like drinking water in the early morning, a shake is a simple and tasty way to get rehydrated.

 Using a good protein powder in addition to fruits, leafy greens, healthy fats, and coconut or almond milk, your shake can give you the nutrients needed to to support your energy for hours.

 For those who have trouble swallowing supplements, a shake is one way you can get the nutrition offered in nutrient supplements.
 Look for clean protein powders that include additional vitamins and minerals.
 Some patients of mine will even crush their supplement tablets or open their capsules and add them into their shakes.
 This is a great option if the supplement taste is not too strong or you can mask it with your other ingredients.

 And while there has been debate that blending foods can oxidize some nutrients, this should not dissuade you from making shakes.
 All means of food preparation have both benefits and drawbacks for nutrients.
 Cooking makes available some nutrients and destroys others.